 EVO ICL can improve the vision of those that can’t receive LASIK.

 Several months ago, she and her husband decided to make laser vision correction a priority.
 They saved up and made an appointment with another St. Louis LASIK provider and made the three-hour drive from her southern Missouri home to come for their consult.

 I could feel the excitement and hope Angie must have had that day of her first LASIK consult as she shared her story with me.
 Then I felt her heartbreak as told me how devastated she had been to learn that her corneas were too thin and her vision too impaired to undergo LASIK.
 Angie doesn’t strike me as someone who cries easily, but tears streamed down her face that day as she climbed back into her car for the long ride home.

 Angie left her eye doctor that day with new resolve.
 She was not content to take “no” for an answer.
 She got online and found Brinton Vision, then called to make her appointment.
-To her delight, after extensive testing, she learned that she was a candidate for Visian ICL, or implantable contact lenses.
-She made an appointment for her Visian ICL surgery that same week.
+To her delight, after extensive testing, she learned that she was a candidate for EVO ICL, or implantable contact lenses.
+She made an appointment for her EVO ICL surgery that same week.

 The problem is that these procedures involve significant investment in training and equipment by the surgeons who perform them.
 That means they usually aren’t available in those St. Louis LASIK centers that offer discount prices and coupons.
 It also means that many optometrists are not aware that there are options right here in St. Louis.

 My personal philosophy is that my patients’ vision is worth the investment.
 I followed in my grandfather’s and my father’s footsteps when I chose to go into ophthalmology, and was taught early on that, whatever I did with my life and my career, I have an obligation to do it with purpose, and to create a positive impact in people’s lives.
 To that end, I’ve spent many years making sure I prepared to serve as best I could.